Probing chemical freeze-out criteria in relativistic nuclear collisions with coarse grained transport simulations: The model

 \subsection{Chemical freeze-out in the UrQMD model}

 To test this novel way of tracking down the chemical freeze-out coordinates in a full transport simulation we focus on pions.
 The reason for this is twofold: a) pions are very abundant hadrons in the investigated energy regime and b) pions are stable particles under strong interactions, both facts simplify the reconstruction of the chemical freeze-out coordinates with high accuracy.
 When does a $\pi$ freeze-out chemically?
 Typically, pions are either produced directly in a string decay (dominant at higher energies) or via $N+N\rightarrow N+\Delta$, and subsequently $\Delta\rightarrow N+\pi$ reactions.
 Of course the $\Delta$ can be replaced by other resonances.
 In addition cascades like $\Delta\rightarrow N+\rho$, and subsequently $\rho\rightarrow\pi\pi$ are possible.
 Not all pions produced initially make it to the final state due to absorption processes, e.g. $\pi+N\rightarrow N^*\rightarrow K+\Lambda$.
-To extract the space-time point of the production of a finally observed $\pi$, we follow all observed pions backwards through the evolution until we reach their point of production.
+To extract the space-time point of the production of a finally observed $\pi$, we follow all observed pions backwards through the evolution until we reach their point of production (i.e. the point at which either their mother-resonances were formed or the pions were produced directly e.g. from a string).
 This defines the chemical freeze-out coordinates $(t,\vec{r})$ for each individual pion.